griffithlab/rnaseq_tutorial_wiki/RNAseq-Data.md

 # RNAseq Data
 ## Obtain RNA-seq test data.

 The test data consists of two commercially available RNA samples: Universal Human Reference (UHR) and Human Brain Reference (HBR).
-In addition, a spike-in control was used called ERCC ExFold
+In addition, a spike-in control was used called ERCC ExFold.
 Mix1 and Mix2 have 3 replicates each.

 ADD MORE EXPERIMENTAL DESIGN BACKGROUND